Navigating a Season of Illness & Stress

 It’s mostly because, for the past three months, I’ve been ‘Covid long-hauling.’

-After experiencing my onset of symptoms back in March - one week after attending an international conference - and feeling much better in the spring, I started feeling unwell again in July.
+After experiencing my onset of symptoms back in March - one week after attending an international conference - and feeling improved in the spring, I started feeling unwell again in July.
+I haven’t had one full day since then when I have felt like ‘my old self:’ high energy or symptom-free.

-Now, to keep perspective, my health is stable, I’m privileged to be home, I’m well supported by my GP - and yet this experience has nonetheless tipped me into reckoning with vulnerability and mortality.
+Now, to keep perspective, my health is stable, I’m privileged to be home, I’m well supported by my GP - and yet this experience has tipped me into reckoning with vulnerability and mortality.

 Surrendering to Reality:

-• it’s hard to experience physical limitations
+• experience physical limitations

-Back in the spring, I wrote about the power of “Saying Yes” to reality, of accepting this pandemic and letting go of the old normal.
+Back in the spring, I wrote about the power of “Saying Yes” to reality, and saying yes to accepting this pandemic and letting go of the old normal.
+But, at that time, I thought I was fully through my Covid bug.

-Now that I am and have been long-hauling, I feel humbled and reminded just how difficult it can be to accept pain and suffering - especially when it’s personal: in our bodies, our loved ones, our lives.
+In spite of empathy for Italy and NYC and other regions slammed by Covid19, I was at some distance from grappling with the visceral realities of pandemic illness and death.
+Now that I’m experiencing chronic illbeing, I feel humbled and reminded just how difficult it can be to accept pain and suffering - especially when it’s personal: in our bodies, our loved ones, our lives.

-When I wrote about the value of “Saying Yes” back in the spring, I didn’t anticipate what I would soon be required / invited to say yes to.
+When I wrote about “Saying Yes,” back in the spring, I didn’t anticipate what I would soon encounter and be invited to ‘say yes’ to.
+That practice feels harder from where I am now.

-• “No, I don’t want this pain and discomfort!”
+• “No!
+I don’t want this pain!”

-However, I keep working at it… because when I get stuck in “NO!” then I suffer more.
+However, I keep working at it… because when I get stuck in “no” then I suffer more.
+I aspire to let my resistance and no’s pass through me like waves, so that I can find sooner find refuge on the shore of “Yes.“

 “May you find in yourself